kimdanny/blog/_posts/trading-diary/2020-09-10-trading-log.md

 My decision on GRAF and NNOX was a great move!
 GRAF has dramatically touched down to 25 dollars, and NNOX... fell by 20% for two days in a row, making -40% dip in total... haha

-+\) Last friday, with the money I gained from GRAF, I bought GMHI, another SPAC for 'Luminar', one of the greatest competitor of Velodyne.
++\) Last friday, with the money I gained from GRAF, I bought GMHI, another SPAC for 'Luminar', one of the greatest competitors of Velodyne.

 **Luminar, where my new investment goes, in replace of Velodyne**
 Disclaimer: Doesn't mean that I ditched Velodyne though!
 I'll keep my eye on both of them (Velodyne is aiming to finish their SPAC period in 3rd quarter 2020).